-I had the privilege this week of being interviewed by the fabulous Jenny Cole for her Positively Beaming Collective.
+I had the privilege of being interviewed by the fabulous Jenny Cole for her Positively Beaming Collective.
 (More about that here)

 And I realised after my conversation with Jenny, that I wasn’t just angry – I was struck by loneliness.